quorrajs/Quorra-docs/more/miscellaneous.md

 App.locals.strftime = require('strftime');
 ```

-Once set, the value of `App.locals` properties persist throughout the life of the application, in contrast with res
+Once set, the value of `App.locals` properties persist throughout the life of the application, in contrast with `res
-.locals properties that are valid only for the lifetime of the request.
+.locals` properties that are valid only for the lifetime of the `request`.

-You can access local variables in templates rendered within the application.
-This is useful for providing helper functions to templates, as well as app-level data.
-Locals are available in middleware via req.app.locals (see req.app)
+Both `app.locals` and `res.locals` properties are available in aplication view templates.
+This is useful for
+providing helper functions to templates, as well as app-level data.
+Application locals are available in `middleware`
+ via `req.app.locals` (see [req.app](/docs/v1/more/request.md#reqapp)).